surabhisnath/HU-Website-Scraper-GUI-Python/README.md

 * Since there were no strict rules on how the spreadsheet should be formatter, I have used my freedom in the following ways:
 	- All URLs such as Researchgate, Academia.edu etc combined onto one column "URLs" where only valid URLs were written
 	- A separate email column was created where only valid E-mail IDs were written
+* All code is original and No code snippets were borrowed from anywhere.

+# Author details
+Name: Surabhi S Nath
+Matrikelnummer: 618777
+Program: M&B MSc., Track Brain